-Fentanyl is one of the most potent and commonly abused opioids.
+Fentanyl is one of the most potent and commonly used opioids.
 It is rarely prescribed for long-term use and is typically only used to treat severe pain that has not responded to other pain medications.
-Due to the potency of fentanyl, this drug is highly addictive and can be easily abused.
-People who abuse fentanyl even for a short period of time are at risk of becoming addicted to the drug.
+Due to the potency of fentanyl, this drug is highly addictive and can be easily used.
+People who use fentanyl, even briefly, are at risk of becoming addicted to the drug.

 1. Behavioral Changes

-A warning sign of fentanyl abuse includes noticeable changes in behavior even if they have only been abusing the drug for a short period of time.
-This is because of how potent the drug is.
-Some behavioral changes from fentanyl abuse include extreme lethargy, mood swings, withdrawing from family and friends, and engaging in risky or dangerous behavior.
+A warning sign of fentanyl use includes noticeable changes in behavior even if they have only been abusing the drug for a short time.
+This is due to the potency of the drug.

-Individuals addicted to fentanyl may also stop taking care of themselves and neglect personal hygiene and basic needs such as proper nutrition and exercise.
-The deeper someone is in his or her addiction to fentanyl, the more he or she will likely neglect health and wellness.
+Individuals addicted to fentanyl may also stop caring for themselves and neglect personal hygiene and basic needs such as proper nutrition and exercise.
+The deeper someone is in their addiction to fentanyl, the more they will likely neglect health and wellness.

 2. Psychological Changes

-In addition to behavioral changes, others signs of fentanyl abuse are psychological changes.
-Opioids like fentanyl can make it difficult for a person to concentrate or remember things.
+In addition to behavioral changes, others signs of fentanyl use are psychological changes.
+Opioids like fentanyl can make it difficult to concentrate or remember things.
 This means that a person may seem to be daydreaming or not paying attention when in conversation.

 3. Physical Changes

-The physical symptoms of fentanyl abuse and addiction are often the most noticeable.
-Obvious physical signs of opioid abuse typically only occur when a person is taking more of the drug than what is prescribed.
-Drowsiness or “nodding off” is one of the most common physical signs of fentanyl and opioid abuse.
+Obvious physical signs of opioid use typically only occur when taking more of the drug than prescribed.
+Drowsiness or “nodding off” is one of the most common physical signs of fentanyl and opioid use.
 A person may appear to suddenly fall asleep during a conversation or nod off at an inappropriate time.

-Other physical signs of fentanyl abuse and addiction include:
+Other physical signs of fentanyl use and addiction include:

-The severe the addiction, the more severe and noticeable the physical signs of fentanyl abuse will be.
+The more severe the addiction, the more severe and noticeable the physical signs of fentanyl use.

 4. Experiencing Fentanyl Withdrawal Symptoms